 Consult your financial institution regarding age requirements for a TFSA.

-As holder, and owner of the TFSA, you can have as many TFSAs as you wish if you don't exceed your lifetime limit as provided by the CRA.
+As holder, and owner of the TFSA, you can have as many TFSAs as you wish as long as you don't exceed your lifetime limit as provided by the CRA.